 What does mushroom compost do?

-When used as an amendment, mushroom compost provides a readily-available source of organic material to soil, which increases water capacity, microbial activity, and soil temperature.
+When used as an amendment, it provides a readily-available source of organic material to soil, which increases water capacity, microbial activity, and soil temperature.
 It also improves soil structure and amends clay-like soils over time.
 It is great for adding essential nutrients and micro-organisms to vegetable garden beds, as well as around perennials, trees and shrubs.
-Generally, the nutrients in a batch of mushroom compost contains 1-2% nitrogen, 0.2% phosphorus and 1.3% potassium.
+Generally, the nutrients in a batch of this compost contains 1-2% nitrogen, 0.2% phosphorus and 1.3% potassium.

 What’s the process of making mushroom compost like?